stg-tud/eise/README.md

-eise
+SE
 ====

+**(Previously known as EiSE - Einführung in Software Engineering)**

-Slides (in German) for the lecture: "Introduction to Software Engineering"/Folien zur Vorlesung "Einführung in Software Engineering"
+Slides of the lecture: "Software Engineering"